inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 I request a weekend in Havana with Phil Silvers! lighthouse, n.:
-	A tall building on the seashore in which the government maintains a lamp and the friend of a politician.
+	A tall building on the seashore in which the government tains a lamp and the friend of a politician.
-  I. Any body suspend in space will remain in space until ma aware of
+  I. Any body suspend in space will re in space until ma aware of
      its situation.
 	Daffy Duck steps off a cliff, expecting further pastureland.
 He loiters in midair, soliloquizing flippantly, until he chances to look down.
 At this point, the familiar principle of 32 feet per second per second takes over.
  II.
-Any body in motion will tend to remain in motion until solid matter
+Any body in motion will tend to re in motion until solid matter
      intervenes sudnly.
 	Whether shot from a cannon or in hot pursuit on foot, cartoon characters are so absolute in their momentum that only a telephone